jubriltayo/jubriltayo/README.md

 ## 👨‍💻 **About Me**

-I'm Tayo Jubril, a passionate software engineer with expertise in **Backend Development**.
+I'm Jubril Tayo, a passionate software engineer with expertise in **Backend Development**.
 I have hands-on experience in **Python, Django, Flask, FastAPI**, and various web technologies.
 My focus is on building efficient, scalable applications and APIs for backend, and working on end-to-end project development with modern tech stacks.

 **Specialties**:
 - Backend Development (Python, Django, Flask, FastAPI)